 Living with chronic pain can be exhausting.
-The difficulties in falling and staying asleep just exacerbate the problem, leaving you even more worn out and overtired.
+The difficulty in falling and staying asleep exacerbates the problem, leaving you even more worn out and overtired.
 Getting enough sleep, following a well-regulated fitness and exercise routine, and physical therapy can help reduce lower back pain and help you sleep more deeply for longer.

 On Your Back

 Some sleepers prefer to lie flat on their backs.
 If this is your preferred position, use a small pillow to support the knees.
 If there is a gap between your lower back and the mattress, consider using another small pillow to add extra support for the lower back.
 The idea is to maintain the natural curvature of the spine as closely as possible.